MustafaMH418/MustafaMH418/README.md

 ## What i do ?
   I specialize in developing software solutions for ARM-based systems, including firmware for Cortex-M microcontrollers.
 I also enjoy problem-solving and developing solutions using various programming languages and platforms, such as C , Python and Java.

-  Take a look at my GitHub profile to see some of my latest projects
+  Take a look at my GitHub profile to see some of my latest projects.